yevgenko/cookbook-magento/README.md

 ## Usage

-NOTE: currently here is no recipes to deploy magento itself except `[magento::sample]`, so, I encourage everyone to contribute deployment workflows :)
+NOTE: currently here is no recipes to deploy actual magento code except `[magento::sample]`, so, I encourage everyone to contribute deployment workflows :)